wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

   </TabItem>
   <TabItem value="parameters">

-To add extra command line arguments not specified by sweep configuration parameters:
+The following shows how to add extra command line arguments not specified by sweep configuration parameters:

 ```
 command: